Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 There are a bewildering variety of companies listed on the stock market.
 There are technology superstars, blue chip stalwarts, young companies with fresh, new ideas and former industry leaders well past their prime.
 Retailers, manufacturers and biopharmaceutical start-ups.
 Global shipping companies, auto parts distributors and fast food franchises.
 How does one even begin to make sense of this chaotic jumble of opportunities?

 For starters, I simply discard from consideration many of the companies that make up the market.
 Entire sectors of the market get the cold shoulder from me.
 The resource industries: mining, oil and gas and forestry tend not to lend themselves well to my sort of earnings-based analysis.
-Certainly, exploration companies are beyond my ken.
+Exploration companies are beyond my ken.
 I don’t have the expertise to know if a patch of moose-pasture in Saskatchewan has a high-grade vein of gold lying under it or not.
 Even the resource production companies give me problems; their fortunes are closely tied to future commodity prices and I have no particular insight into what the price of zinc will be in a year’s time.
 I do invest in the companies that service the resource industries, though.
 These seem a bit more amenable to my style of analysis.

 The banking and real estate sectors also get a pass from me.
 Banking is too much of a black box for my liking and real estate companies are priced more on the asset value of their property holdings than they are on the earnings (if any) they might be generating.
 I ignore biotech as well.
 I don’t have any idea which experimental drugs may successfully run the long gauntlet of clinical trials to gain ultimate FDA approval, and which will not.
 Utility companies generally carry far too much debt for my liking.

 My analysis is often much more grounded than that.
 Is the company making money?
-How much?
+If so, how much?
 And how much do I have to pay to get a piece of that action?
 This means I miss out on many of the hottest investment fads of the day.
 The glamour or story stocks that make for exciting coffee shop chatter and speculation rarely show up on my screens.
 And that’s just fine.
 My stodgy old portfolio has provided me with plenty of excitement over the years.
-A construction company may not have the sparkle and shine of a biotech company working on a break-through drug, but when the stock triples in value, it can still get the heart racing.
+A construction company may not have the sparkle and shine of a biotech company working on a break-through drug, but when the stock price triples in value, it can still get the heart racing.

 As a final part of my screening process, I apply a basic test of financial strength.
 I want total net debt to be less than five times annual earnings.
 If a company is more highly leveraged than that, I am generally not interested.
-It may be a great company otherwise but if it’s carrying a heavy debt load, I’d rather take my investment dollars elsewhere.
+It may be a great company otherwise, but if it’s carrying a heavy debt load I’d rather take my investment dollars elsewhere.

 Apples To Oranges

-Even after this extensive winnowing process, there are still a dauntingly wide array of companies to deal with.
+Even after this extensive winnowing process, there are still a dauntingly wide array of companies to choose from.
 How do I compare a global car company to a small, regional chain of coffee shops?
 Or a rapidly growing software company to a struggling newspaper publisher?
 I need a common valuation framework that I can use to measure and compare these disparate businesses.
 Something that will let me narrow the playing field and lead me to the companies that have the potential to offer me the most value for my hard-earned investment dollars.

 However, holding on to a portfolio like this would be hard, especially when the market turns south and your portfolio of dogs starts to look increasingly feral.
 You’d be at risk of losing your nerve and bailing at precisely the wrong time.
 What’s more, by concentrating on only the lowest tier of the market, you’d be ignoring a lot of interesting and potentially lucrative opportunities higher up the quality spectrum.
 And by higher quality, I mean companies with higher expected future growth.
 A market strategy that leaves room to invest in more highly priced, higher quality companies will lead to a more diversified and balanced portfolio and one that will likely perform better in the end, with less stomach churning volatility along the way.